 After spending days tending to your garden, there's nothing more disheartening than waking up to pest-ridden plants.
 If not properly protected, bugs like aphids, caterpillars, snails and earwigs can attack a well-groomed garden overnight.
 The damage these gardening bugs can cause varies, but it ranges from nibbling at a few leaves at best, to destroying a crop at the worst.
-If your garden is often affected by these destructive bugs, consider using some of these organic gardening hacks to prevent unwanted pests.
+If your garden is often affected by these destructive bugs, consider using some of these gardening hacks to prevent unwanted pests.

 Organic pest control is the method of protecting your garden from harmful gardening bugs by using all-natural products in place of synthetic chemicals.
 Synthetic pesticides are toxic to our bodies as they leave dangerous chemical residues on plants and can contaminate your garden's soil and groundwater.
 Instead, organic bug control offers an environmentally friendly solution and prevents the spreading of these toxic chemicals to children and pets.
 Several organic gardening hacks are known to prevent pests from destroying your plants and stop the spread of toxic chemicals.